upggr/ielko-microtrader/README.md

 Strategy1 :
-On the sample strategy provided, we are targeting all DOGE pairs in cryptopia that have a price < 0.5 DOGE , have traded more than 20 times in the past 48 hours, had movement of more than 10% in the past 48 hours, were selling mostly in the past 48 hours.
+On the sample strategy provided,
+We are targeting all DOGE pairs in cryptopia that have a price < 0.5 DOGE , have traded more than 20 times in the past 48 hours, had movement of more than 10% in the past 48 hours, were selling mostly in the past 48 hours.
 We are buying in increments of 20 DOGE and whenever we buy we also create a sell order at a price 5% more than the buy price.

 Note that running this strategy as per the variable $coincap even if you have 1.000.000 DOGE, in the end you will be left with 20 DOGE and all the others will be spread to the other coins.

 You need to adjust the variables.

 I have no responsibility on how you use this script.

 Don't just run it, read what it does first.

 Variables/Strategy
 ---